4 Steps IT Project Transition Plan from One Vendor to Another

 • SLA / Vendor Performance — prioritize SLAs based on their importance to project development and define the penalties to be charged for non-delivery.

-• Transition Plan — states the roles and responsibilities of both parties during the project transition period.
+• Project transition plan template — states the roles and responsibilities of both parties during the project transition period.
 Specify how everything related to the development stages will be transferred to the new vendor.

 • Operational calendar — working hours, public holidays, etc.